a2aaron/nyasynth/README.md

 (If your platform isn't listed above, you can try compiling from source by following the instructions below.)

 # Build Instructions
 First, make sure you have [Rust](https://www.rust-lang.org/) installed.
-You will need to use the nightly version of the compiler, which you can switch to using `rustup default nightly`.

 To build the plugin as a vst3 bundle, run the following command: